 10. Do meetings with my adviser constitute the whole of sophomore-related programming at Quincy?

-No. In September, Quincy’s Faculty Deans (Lee and Deb Gehrke) will host a Sophomore Cookout on the rooftop Terrace (weather permitting).
-This is scheduled for 6 PM on September 4.
+No. In September, Quincy’s Faculty Deans (Eric Beerbohm and Leslie Duhaylongsod) will host a Sophomore Cookout on the rooftop Terrace (weather permitting).
 Your adviser will be in touch about arrival times, as students will arrive in small groups.
 Later that month, Quincy will host a special reception and dinner for sophomores; the former will take place in the JCR and the latter in the Dining Hall.
-This is scheduled for 5:30 PM on Wednesday, September 12.
 Attendance at both events is an important part of integrating into the House community, and highly recommended for sophomores.
-In addition, Course, Career and Advising Night, is scheduled for Thursday, September 6 at 7:30 p.m. in the Dining Hall.
-This event lets students solicit advice from Resident and Non-Resident tutors about their curricular and extra-curricular plans.
+In addition, Course, Career and Advising Night (date and time TBD) lets students solicit advice from Resident and Non-Resident tutors about their curricular and extra-curricular plans.
 Did we mention that pizza is served at this event?

 11. What if I’m not happy with my adviser?
 Can I switch to another adviser?

 Absent documented extenuating circumstances, your formal Sophomore Adviser will remain the same for the duration of the academic year.
 Of course, you are free to consult informally with other members of the Quincy tutorial staff, especially as your academic and extra-curricular interests evolve.
-If you are having a problem with regard to the Sophomore Advising program, please contact Quincy’s Sophomore Advising Coordinator, Mike Esposito.
-Mike will also hold regular office hours for students during the academic term.
-His office is located just outside the JCR, moving in the direction of the Building Manager's Office (#7).
+If you are having a problem with regard to the Sophomore Advising program, please contact Laura Hawkins, the Resident Dean.